prometheus/alertmanager/README.md

 # The root route on which each incoming alert enters.
 route:
+  # The root route must not have any matchers as it is the entry point for
+  # all alerts.
+It needs to have a receiver configured so alerts that do not
+  # match any of the sub-routes are sent to someone.
+  receiver: 'team-X-mails'

   # The labels by which incoming alerts are grouped together.
 For example,
   # multiple alerts coming in for cluster=A and alertname=LatencyHigh would
   # be batched into a single group.